kigster/sym/README.md

 Create a new private key:
-  -g, --generate                    generate a new private key -p, --password                    encrypt the key with a password -x, --keychain         [key-name] add to the OS-X Keychain
+  -g, --generate                    generate a new private key -p, --password                    encrypt the key with a password -x, --keychain         [key-name] write the key to OS-X Keychain

 Read existing private key from:
   -k, --key              [key-spec] private key, key file, or keychain